JooFeBF/voice-to-calendar/ESP32_FIRMWARE_IMPLEMENTATION.md

   delay(10);
 }

-// Function to check for pending events during idle void checkForPendingEvents() {
+// Function to check for currently occurring events during idle
-  // Poll server for any pending calendar events or notifications HTTPClient http;
+// This polls the server to check if any calendar events are happening right now
+// If an event is occurring, the server generates audio on-demand and returns it void checkForPendingEvents() {
+  HTTPClient http;

-  String url = String("http://") + SERVER_HOST + ":" + SERVER_PORT + "/api/events/pending";
+  // Poll server for currently occurring calendar events String url = String("http://") + SERVER_HOST + ":" + SERVER_PORT + "/api/events/current";

   http.begin(url);
-  http.setTimeout(5000); // 5 second timeout for quick polling
+  http.setTimeout(10000); // 10 second timeout (audio generation may take time)

   int httpCode = http.GET();